-You received a significant gift or inheritance while married and living in California post-1975.
-Now you want to know, is the gift or inheritance separate property under California law?
+You received gifts and inheritance during the marriage while you were domiciled in California (post-1975).
+Now you want to know, are the gifts or inheritance separate property under California Community Property law?

 Property acquired during marriage by gift, will, or inheritance is separate property.
 (Section 21 of the California Constitution, California Family Code Section 752)

 Except as otherwise provided by law, neither spouse has any interest in the separate property of the other.
 (California Family Code Section 770)

 A separate property gift or inheritance remains separate property if the following are true.

 - The gift or inheritance was not commingled

 If separate and community property are commingled in such a manner that “the respective contributions cannot be traced and identified, the entire fund or property—including property acquired in exchange therefor—will be treated as community property.
 (California Family Code Section 760)

 California Family Code Section 852 transmutation requirements don’t affect the law governing the characterization of commingled separate and community property.
 (California Family Code Section 852(d))